Medicaid Asset Test and Income Test in Florida

-Joint real-estate assets will not be counted if (a) the other owners is not seeking Medicaid benefits and (b) they refuse to sell their share of the real estate thus making the Florida Medicaid applicant’s portion unsaleable.
+Joint real-estate assets will not be counted if (a) the other owners are not seeking Medicaid benefits and (b) they refuse to sell their share of the real estate, thus making the Florida Medicaid applicant’s portion unsaleable.

 Revocable Living Trust assets are deemed 100% countable against the Medicaid applicant when determining eligibility.

 Medicaid eligibility is the most stringent and draconian for the married couple seeking long-term care benefits.
-However, as you’ll see below, when only one spouse desires Medicaid benefits to help pay for their home-health care, assisted living facility or nursing home care, eligibility is much easier.
+However, as you’ll see below, eligibility is much easier when only one spouse desires Medicaid benefits to help pay for their home health care, assisted living facility, or nursing home care.

-The Medicaid applicant will not only need to pass the Asset Test.
-They will also need to pass the Income Test.
+The Medicaid applicant will not only need to pass the Florida Medicaid asset test.
+They will also need to pass the income test.

 Income Limits for Florida ICP or Medicaid Waiver Program

-The income test for long-term care Medicaid eligibility is the same regardless of whether the applicant is married (with a community spouse or if other spouse needs Medicaid as well) or single.
-In any of the above-permutations, the Medicaid applicant can earn no more than the income cap amount, which changes from time-to-time in Florida.
-As of July 2019, the Florida Income Cap is $2,313.00 per month.
-DCF will ask for statements from all income sources (e.g. social security, retirement account distributions, rental income, etc…) and if the total gross amount from all sources exceeds $2,313.00, then a Miller Trust (a/k/a/ Medicaid Income Trust, a/k/a Qualified Income Trust) will be required.
-Click the link to an article that further describes how a Medicaid Income Trust works.
+The income test for long-term care Medicaid eligibility is the same regardless of whether the applicant is married (with a community spouse or if another spouse needs Medicaid) or single.
+In any of the above permutations, the Medicaid applicant can earn no more than the income cap amount, which changes from time to time in Florida.

 Is Community Spouse Income Included in the Income Test Calculation for Nursing Home Medicaid Eligibility?

-If the Medicaid applicant is seeking nursing home care, the community spouse’s (well spouse) income is not factored into the eligibility test.
-So if the community spouse receives a healthy income it will not need to go towards paying a skilled nursing facility.
+If the Medicaid applicant seeks nursing home care, the community spouse’s (well spouse) income is not factored into the eligibility test.
+So if the community spouse receives a healthy income, it will not need to go towards paying for a skilled nursing facility.

-In a nursing home medicaid context, there are concepts known as the minimum monthly maintenance needs allowance, and shelter allowance, that allow the diversion of some income form the medicaid spouse to the community spouse.
+In a nursing home Medicaid context, concepts known as the minimum monthly maintenance needs allowance and shelter allowance allow the diversion of some income from the Medicaid spouse to the community spouse.

-If that still isn’t enough, your Medicaid planning attorney will have other strategies that can help increase the amount of income that is diverted to the community spouse to help meet their needs.
+If that still isn’t enough, your Medicaid planning attorney will have other strategies to help increase the amount of income diverted to the community spouse to help meet their needs.

 Interestingly, the rules in this situation are unclear.
-My experience is that Medicaid case workers will apply ICP rules to a home and community based services application when the rules are otherwise silent.
-To date, I have not had a problem where a non-medicaid spouse’s income negatively impacted their spouse’s application.
+Our experience is that Medicaid case workers will apply ICP rules to a home and community-based services application when the rules are otherwise silent.
+To date, I have not had a problem where a non-Medicaid spouse’s income negatively impacted their spouse’s application.

-An elder law attorney's function is to assist those who do not already meet the Florida Medicaid Income and Asset Test requirements.
-If you would like to further discuss how to protect income and assets and qualify for Medicaid now without having to go broke first and without having to wait five years, please call to schedule a consultation.
+An elder law attorney assists those who do not meet the Florida Medicaid Income and Asset Test requirements.
+If you would like to further discuss how to protect income and assets and qualify for Medicaid now without having to go broke first and wait five years, please call to schedule a consultation.